breadchris/notes/pages/xctf___mcps___2025.md

 	- book inventory system
 - story
 	- A group of cyber security friends learn about a book from graduating seniors called "Hacker Recipes" which is hidden in the library
+		- the book turns out to actually just be cooking recipes written in https://esolangs.org/wiki/Chef
 	- There is a book missing from the library that has people talking.
 Students try to recover it.
 	- Question to answer: who took the book? where did it go?
 	- students learn about a special book that contains secrets on X, when they go to the library, the book doesn't exist